memfault/interrupt/_drafts/heartbeats.md

 the past, I've actually put this as a column in the database row, `is_full_hour`.

-In summary, if you ever imagine aggregating a metric across multiple devices, it should not be a continuous sum spanning multiple heartbeats.
+In summary, if you ever imagine aggregating a metric across multiple devices, be sure to reset your metrics at the beginning of each interval.

 ### Extra Metadata to Include